dennisjeanthompson/coffeerankingapk/README.md

 ### Common Issues:

 1. **Build fails with "Could not resolve"**: Run `./gradlew clean` then rebuild
-2. **Maps not loading**: Verify Google Maps API key is correctly added to AndroidManifest.xml
+2. **Maps not loading**: Verify MapTiler API key is correctly configured in AndroidManifest.xml
 3. **Firebase errors**: Ensure `google-services.json` is in the `app/` directory
 4. **Gradle sync issues**: Use "File → Invalidate Caches and Restart"